 Mom nearly killed herself trying to get to Ted.
 The big man handed Ted down and chuckled.
 'Found him wandering around where he didn’t need to be,' the man said with a deep voice, 'so me and the reindeer swooped down and picked him up before he could get into any more mischief.
 Sorry I was so late getting him back to you, but last night was a busy night for me as I’m sure you know.
 Good bye Ted.
 Try to stay out of trouble now.
 HO HO HO.'

 And then, Margaret, he just slapped those reins and the reindeer raced off into the distance.
 And Margaret, please don’t think I’m crazy or delirious or anything, but I swear that just before he disappeared from sight the sleigh lifted off the ground!!!!
 I know it sounds crazy, but I saw it with my own eyes!

 Now I have to tell them what I saw...

 Uh oh, Margaret, gotta go, the sheriff wants me to tell him what I saw now.
 We’ll be home tomorrow and you probably won’t get this letter before we get there, but I wanted to write this to you because I really didn’t want to forget anything.
-Please don’t throw this letter out as a joke, Margaret, because it’s not.
+I will give it to you when we get home (can't mail it up here anyway)., but please don’t throw this letter out as a joke, Margaret, because it’s not.
 You will even be able to read about it in the paper in a few days cause there’s a reporter up here taking pictures and asking question.